BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/course_components.rst

 duplicating a component and editing a copy is a faster way to create new content.

-To duplicate a component, click th Duplicate icon in the component header:
+To duplicate a component, click the Duplicate icon in the component header:

 .. image:: ../Images/unit-dup.png
   :alt: Image of a unit with Duplicate icon circled